qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're using QIIME 2 to process your data, the first thing you need to do is get that data into a format that QIIME 2 can understand.
-Various importing methods currently available in QIIME 2 are highlighted in the :docs:`QIIME 2 importing
+Various importing methods currently available in QIIME 2 are highlighted in the :doc:`QIIME 2 importing
 tutorial <importing>`.

 This step has the potential to be the most confusing part of the QIIME 2 pipeline as there are dozens of import and format types to choose from.